 Getting to uncomfortable truths is part of life’s road trip.
 You need to see the sights, hear the sounds, and think the thoughts for it to be properly appreciated.
 You don’t borrow the pictures of others, you take your own shots.
 The point of a road trip isn’t the destination.

-Philosophy is fundamentally a library of incredibly sensitive (in the good way), introspective, contemplative, perceptive people documenting their life road trips.
-What they’ve reaped and felt, been painfully subjected to, realities they’ve encountered.
-Their experiential pilgrimage informs their contemplative output.
+Philosophy is fundamentally a library of incredibly sensitive (acutely observational + emotionally resonant), introspective, contemplative, perceptive people documenting their life road trips.
+What they’ve reaped, felt, been painfully subjected to and uplifted by.

 You cannot simply copy and recite these things.
 They will never be yours.